ArisenIO/arisen/docs/00_install/00_install-prebuilt-binaries.md

 where `version-string` is the ARISEN version that was installed.

-Also, soft links for each ARISEN program (`nodeos`, `cleos`, `keosd`, etc.) will be created under `usr/bin` or `usr/local/bin` to allow them to be executed from any directory.
+Also, soft links for each ARISEN program (`aos`, `arisecli`, `awalletd`, etc.) will be created under `usr/bin` or `usr/local/bin` to allow them to be executed from any directory.

 ## Previous Versions

 To install previous versions of the ARISEN prebuilt binaries:

-1. Browse to https://github.com/ARISEN/eos/tags and select the actual version of the ARISEN software you need to install.
+1. Browse to https://github.com/ARISEN/rsn/tags and select the actual version of the ARISEN software you need to install.

 2. Scroll down past the `Release Notes` and download the package or archive that you need for your OS.